AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-3_New-Media-Myths.md

 The good news: Online ads on newspaper sites make money, a lot of money.

-The bad news: Mobile phone carriers pocket most of that money, not news publishers.
+The bad news: Mobile phone carriers, not news publishers, pocket most of that money.

 A U.S. reader pays a cell provider $0.30 in data plan fees to download the average newspaper webpage -- $0.46 if she has a prepaid plan.
 A news site, on a good day, might get $0.03 for every ad that reader sees.